come880412/ComputerVision_NTUEE_2022Spring/final/README.md

 RAM: 256GB \
 GPU: NVIDIA GeForce RTX 3090 24GB

+# Packages
+Please refer to the `requirements.txt` for more details.

 # Get pretrained models
 Please use the following commnad to get the pretrained models